haokeyingxiao/haoke/coding-guidelines/core/internal.md

 Classes that are intended for **service decoration** are provided with an abstract class.
 This class is then provided with a `getDecorated` function to pass unimplemented functions directly to the core classes.
 [Read more](https://github.com/haokeyingxiao/platform/blob/trunk/adr/2020-11-25-decoration-pattern.md)

 ## Final classes
-Tendentiously, just about all classes in Shopware should be declared as `final`.
+Tendentiously, just about all classes in Haoke should be declared as `final`.
 We do this for the following reasons:
 - We declare a DI container service as `final` so that it will not be extended.
 All services that can be exchanged via DI-Container have an `abstract class` implementation.
 Per `extends` from core services is not intended.
 - We declare **DTO classes** as `final` to indicate that we do not intend third party developers to derive from these classes.
 To append more data to DTO's we use the base `Struct` class which allows **Extensions**.
 - We declare **Event Subscriber** as `final` as we do not foresee deriving from them in order to leverage the events or extend their functionality.